 If you’re vegan, or even if you’re not, you may have an issue with the way traditional Mulberry silk is produced.
 There are other options available to you.
-The Ethical Silk Company offer products in a fabric called “Peace Mulberry”.
+The Ethical Silk Company offers products in a fabric called “Peace Mulberry”.
 It’s still produced by the Bombyx mori silkworm, in captivity.
 However, just like with the wild silks, the cocoons are only harvested after the moth has emerged.
-Peace Mulberry has a muted, matt lustre rather than the sheen of traditional Mulberry, but it’s a great option for vegans.
+Peace Mulberry has a muted, matt luster rather than the sheen of traditional Mulberry, but it’s a great option for vegans.

 A completely different but excellent choice is Bamboo.
 Bamboo is becoming really popular as a fabric, and with good reason.
 Bamboo is a highly sustainable material.
 It’s very soft and actually feels a lot like cashmere.
 Bamboo is hypoallergenic and very breathable, like silk, but it’s more durable, cheaper, and easier to care for.
 Bamboo is definitely worth giving a go, even if you’re not a vegan.